Medical and Health Sciences Collection Development Policy

 Strengths & Weaknesses of the Collection

 MonographsHistorically, the Coles collection primary subject emphases have been Nursing and Psychiatry.
-The monograph collection holds 51,797 titles in the R-RZ classification.
-An additional 68,202 titles related to the health sciences are held in the following classifications:
+As of December 2014, the monograph collection holds 154,853 titles in the following classifications:

 - BF 1-1000 (psychology)